-- The camera is pointing at the right spot.
+- The camera is pointing at the desired spot.

 - The zoom level is correct.

-- The camera is focused on the right area.
+- The camera is focused on the desired area.

 - You look the way you want.

 Some cameras have a small flip-out viewscreen that can be seen from the front of the camera.
-That is only useful if you are very close to the camera, which means that most of the above reasons are unsatisfied.
+That is only useful if you are very close to the camera, which means that most of the above reasons are not satisfied.

 You need a larger monitor, and it would be best if that monitor was located in the direction that you will be looking while making the recording.
 Quite often, this means the monitor should be directly under or over the camera.

-You can instead attach a computer monitor or a good quality TV to your camera.
-They are much larger, and some computer monitors and TVs provide powered USB ports for devices such as the camera, a music stand light, etc. This reduces the amount of wires and power plugs necessary.
+You can instead attach a computer monitor or a good-quality TV to your camera.
+They are much larger, and some computer monitors and TVs provide powered USB ports for devices such as the camera, a music stand light, etc. This reduces the number of wires and power plugs necessary.

-Most cameras provide a micro HDMI port, and most computer monitors accept fullsize HDMI connections.
-An micro HDMI to fullsize HDMI adaptor cable is all you need to connect the camera to the computer monitor.
+Most cameras provide a micro HDMI port, and most computer monitors accept full-size HDMI connections.
+A micro HDMI to full-size HDMI adaptor cable is all you need to connect the camera to the computer monitor.
 Note that most cameras do not provide audio on the HDMI output port.

 The USB ports should provide at least 1 amp each.
 Some USB devices require more power than that.
 Some manufacturers do not publish the power provided by their computer monitor's USB ports, so try with your actual USB devices before you buy, or at least have the option to return the monitor if the USB ports do not supply enough power.